pnminh-org/cicd/README.md

 - [Remote Jenkinsfile Provider](https://plugins.jenkins.io/remote-file/): allow using a centralized Jenkinsfile from a remote repository
 - [GitHub API](https://plugins.jenkins.io/github-api/): dependency for other GitHub related plugins.

-Make sure Jenkins is restarted after all the plugins are installed to have them work properly.
+Make sure to restart Jenkins after plugin installation for proper functionality.

 ### Set up GitHub Organization and access token
 GitHub organizations facilitate collaborative work, empowering teams to manage repositories, access permissions, and establish hierarchical structures.
-Personal accounts, on the other hand, are meant for individual profiles with limited collaboration features.
 To create a new organization, navigate to your `Personal account's Settings > Organizations > New organization`:

 ![Create Organization](images/create_org.png)